martinisoft/scriptular/README.md

 Runtime Dependencies
 --------------------

+* Coffee-Script: A little language that compiles into Javascript
 * Sinatra: Web application framework
 * Haml: HTML Template language
 * Sass: Stylesheet markup language (Specifically, SCSS)
 * Thin: Super fast web server
 * Trollop: Command line options for Ruby apps

+*A Note About Coffee*: The Coffeescript gem loads execjs, which will complain if you do not have a proper javascript compiler installed.
+If you already have Node.js, you're good, if not then see [this page](https://github.com/sstephenson/execjs) for details.

 Development Dependencies
 ------------------------